-Facebook assumes that you'll want to use this neat facial recognition widget and it opts you in, which means that once you've been tagged in a single image, or after you use a profile image of your face, Facebook will automatically attempt to tag your name on any other images uploaded to the site.
-This is a broad-stroke initiative on the part of Facebook and one you would not necessarily know is happening.
+If the facial recognition feature is turned on, once you've been tagged in a single image, or you use a profile image of your face, Facebook will attempt to tag your name on any other images uploaded to the site.
 If you don't want your name and photo popping up unbeknownst to you all over social media, you can choose to opt right back out and turn off the feature.

 Steps for Undoing Tagging

-- Next, select "Timeline and Tagging" from the panel that appears on the left side of the new page.
+- From the same settings page, select "Timeline and Tagging" from the left-side panel.
 "Tagging" will appear at the top of the second section of the next page that opens.

-- Three questions will appear here.
+- Two questions will appear here.
 The first asks you who you want to see posts that you're tagged in.
 Click on "Edit" next to the question, then on the "Friends" icon.
-Then you'll be given the option of selecting what friends you want to see these pictures, and you can change "Friends" to "Only me."
-It's worth noting that "Friends" is Facebook's automatic opt-in.
+Then you'll be given the option of selecting what friends you want to see these posts, and you can change "Friends" to "Only me."

 You'll have other options on the "Friends" drop-down menu as well, and you can customize your selections if you only want certain people to be able to see the tags.

-Beginning 2018, Facebook made its platform even more accessible for blind users and people with low vision, when it began using its already-existing face recognition technology to identify people in photographs for Facebook users with screen readers.
+Facebook's facial recognition technology is garnering some positive reviews, though.
+Beginning in 2018, Facebook made its platform more accessible for blind or visually-impaired users by using its existing face recognition technology to identify people in photographs.

-Using artificial intelligence, Facebook's alt-text tool describes scenery, objects, animals, and people in photographs to vision loss users.
-Previously, the vision-impaired could only discover the number of people present in a photo, not their identities.
-Now— regardless of whether people are tagged— users know which friends are in each image.
+Using artificial intelligence, Facebook's alt-text tool describes scenery, objects, animals, and people in photographs to visually impaired users.
+Previously, these users could only discover the number of people present in a photo, not their identities.
+Now—regardless of whether people are tagged—users know which friends are in each image.